2026 Wind Chamber Music Courses

 (see bottom of this webpage for details of playing standards)

-* Final details of repertoire will be confirmed when exact line-up of players is known.
-These details may be subject to change.
-Please note that it is not possible to take requests from players for specific works.
+Final details of repertoire will be confirmed when exact line-up of players is known.
+The repertoire listed here covers several groups - not everyone will be involved in every piece.
+Players will be allocated into two separate groups.
+Unfortunately, for entirely practical reasons, it is not possible to take requests for specific pieces.

 Prices (6 days, 5 nights full board for residential):